2KurvaGaming/Network-V9-exam/notes/Networking Concepts.md

 - 🟪 Appliances — Networks make use of many types of specialized platforms.
 Unlike general-purpose Windows or macOS computers and servers, an appliance is a computer with an operating system and software designed to perform a particular network role.
 - Examples of these roles ***include the switches, routers, and wireless access points*** that forward data, the firewalls and intrusion detection systems that enforce security rules, and the load balancers and proxies that improve network performance.

-✨ When we talk about "appliances" in the context of IT, networking, or computer systems, we’re usually not talking about your toaster or fridge (as cool as a smart fridge might be 😂).
-Instead, we mean hardware devices that are designed to perform specific functions within a network or computing environment.

 🔧 What Are (IT) Appliances?
 📻 An appliance is a computer with an operating system and software designed to perform a particular network role.